 Diabetes and Glendale Gum Disease: What Is the Link?

 Some types of plaque lead to tooth decay or cavities.
 Other types of plaque lead to gum infection and dreadful breath.
 Gum disease can be more severe.
 Most importantly, it can take longer to cure if you have diabetes.
-Consecutively, having gum disease can make your blood glucose difficult to control.
+Consecutively, gum disease can make your blood glucose difficult to control.

 Does Diabetes Affect Your Teeth Gums?